 Sit out on the terrace and feel the sun on your skin.

 Relaxed rustic: loose linen, soft shirts and heel-free shoes for the uneven floors.

-The restaurant is styled around a typical Cretan kitchen, with wooden tables and chairs, white arched walls and bright tapestries.
-Chef and olive oil expert Vassilis Leonidou whips up local cuisine using organic, locally sourced ingredients.
+The restaurant at Kapsaliana is a real gem, serving stand-out local cuisine.
+Styled around a typical Cretan kitchen, with wooden tables and chairs, white arched walls and bright tapestries, Chef and olive oil expert Vassilis Leonidou whips traditional delicacies using organic, locally sourced ingredients.
 The simply delicious (literally) dishes include lamb with artichokes, chicken with lemon and olives, meat pie with wild herbs and delicate sugared pastries.
 A relaxed breakfast is served here daily.